extension-js/docs/Development/Modern JavaScript/ECMAScript Modules.md

 ## Usage With An Existing Extension

-To make `extension-create` recognize all files as ECMAScript Modules, you have two options:
+To make `Extension` recognize all files as ECMAScript Modules, you have two options:

 1. Add an `m` prefix to your JavaScript file, or
 2. Define `"type": "module"` in your `package.json`